-Enter for your chance to win a ceramic flat iron…
+Enter the giveaway for a chance to win a White…

 If you’ve been following along with us for a while, or you’ve read any healthy hair article you’ve noticed that conditioner is a vital part of any solid hair care routine.
 We’re all in the habit of using conditioner when washing our hair, but using additional conditioning products is highly suggested by experts to really help take your hair’s health to the next level.
 Healthy hair means shiny, gorgeous hair after all!
 Leave-in conditioning products are incredible at helping your hair to obtain that additional conditioning benefit, especially during the summer months where the weather elements tend to strip our hair of a lot of that conditioning.
 We want to ensure that you’re making the most of your conditioning efforts so we’re giving you all the details on the best way to use leave-in conditioner.

 Just like with any other hair care or skin care product, it’s all about choosing the right product for you and your needs.
 This means that not all leave-in conditioning products are formulated for every hair type, it’s true!
 Instead of grabbing the first leave-in conditioning product you come across or using the trendiest brand focus on the formulation.
 If your hair is very thin, using a spray formula is going to be best for you because they tend to be lightweight and will work with your hair instead of weighing it down.
 On the flip side, if you have very thick hair you can use more of a cream based formula, in fact your hair will need something a bit heavier to add the necessary amount of conditioning to reap the benefits.

 Apply In The Right Way